StergachisLab/IsoSeq_smk/README.md

-# Iso-seq processing pipeline
+# MAS-Seq processing pipeline

-This is a pipeline designed to process Iso-Seq data from PacBio HiFi reads.
+This is a pipeline designed to process MAS-Seq data PacBio.

 ## Usage